Web query classification: Derive an appropriate feature representation for Web queries

-How to adapt the changes of the queries and categories over time?
+Adapting to changes of the queries and categories over time

 The meanings of queries may also evolve over time.
 Therefore, the old labeled training queries may be out-of-data and useless soon.
 How to make the classifier adaptive over time becomes a big issue.
 For example, the word "Barcelona" has a new meaning of the new micro-processor of AMD, while it refers to a city or football club before 2007.
 The distribution of the meanings of this term is therefore a function of time on the Web.